 Jess Herriott, M.A. is a teacher, whose work explores the nature of the soul.
 In 2013 he received incardination into the Universal Anglican Church as a radically inclusive- interspiritual teacher & priest.

-Whether serving as a local adjunct professor of english for his literature classes in the Atlanta area, providing home-work help & ACT/SAT prep for his high school students, or weaving together stories from the world’s sacred texts on Sunday mornings to spiritual communities throughout the south east, Jesse has spent the last decade trying to explore what it means to educate the whole person.
+Whether adjuncting at the local college, or weaving together stories from the world’s sacred texts on Sunday mornings to spiritual communities throughout the south east, Jesse has spent the last decade trying to explore what it means to educate the whole person.

 In March of 2015, he was selected by Morehouse College to be inducted onto the 2015 Martin Luther King Jr. Board of Preachers and Scholars, in the historic Martin Luther King Jr. Chapel, in Atlanta, Georgia.